wengyao04/CarND-Vehicle-Detection/README.md

 <img src="./output_images/find_cars_heatmap.jpg" width="500"/>

 ### Discussion
 I find that using multi-size sliding windows improve car detection, i.e. `scales=[.75, 1., 1.25, 1.5, 2.]`, for example, when using single size windows (scale=1.5), it fails to find the car in `test3.jpg`, but it is captured when using multi-size sliding windows.
 Although using multi-size windows gives better detection, but it takes 2.5 hours to complete image processing, almost 5 times as long as using single-size window, and thus cannot be used as realtime car detection.
-After using average heat map from previous images, car detection is more smooth than using heat-map from current search.
+Another improvement is using average heat map from previous images, car detection is more smooth than using heat-map from current search.